 Singapore is home to a demographically diverse workforce, where employees across different age groups have different expectations from their employers.
 When Covid-19 hit, the role of HR was thrown into the spotlight.
 Today, they work closely with top leadership and employees for workplace transformation.
 Amidst this crisis, employees are uncertain how much the companies would invest in developing their skills and ensuring their well being.
 Leaders and managers need to uplift the confidence and engagement among employees by investing in their career development, resolve workplace issues, and understand what matters most to teams at different stages of the employee lifecycle.

-Integrating Learning Management Systems into an organization’s processes can be incredibly advantageous to employees, across demographical and geographical areas.
+In order to overcome HR challenges in Singapore, Integrating Learning Management Systems into an organization’s processes can be incredibly advantageous to employees, across demographical and geographical areas.
 Companies can curate learning modules relevant to employees’ existing skills and skills that are highly desirable in the current market, and give employees the opportunity to explore diverse materials on a digital platform.

 In order to understand the pulse of employees, engagement tools like surveys can be utilized to gather their perspective on organizational developments.
 With ready-to-use survey templates integrated within HCM platforms, employers can use it to easily mobilise employee engagement.